 If this is only one of a few side dishes at a big gathering, I suggest doubling.

 If you are looking for other great summer side dishes, you have come to the right place.
-(By the way, can we meet in a sunny field with a giant table and feast on ALL OF THEM? #dreams)
+Can we meet in a sunny field with a giant table and feast on all of them?

 - Healthy Potato Salad: I swear even though it is a lighter option it is so delicious.